 2. Select all files in a window

-To select everything in a window, click a window to make it active and hit Command (⌘)-A.
+To select everything in a window, click a window to make it active, and hit Command + A keys.

 3. Select multiple nonadjacent files

-To select several files that are not alongside each other in a Finder window, press and hold the Command (⌘) key on the keyboard and click each file separately, then let go of the key.
+To select several files that are not alongside each other in a Finder window, press and hold the Command key on the keyboard and click each file separately.
+Once you have made the selection, let go of the Command key.

 Don’t forget that you can scroll through a Finder window to select additional items